Tokugawa Ieyasu: Suruga campaign against Takeda clan

+Around 1572 or 1573, according to various primary sources such as Shinchō Kōki, Mikawa Monogatari (三河物語), Ietada nikki (家忠日記) and Mikawa Tōdai-ki (三河東大記), Nobunaga sent a letter to the authorities in Suruga Province that he assigned Ieyasu as the controller of the province.

 In 1574, Shingen was succeeded by his son Takeda Katsuyori and the conflict continued as the Tokugawa forces under Honda Tadakatsu and Sakakibara Yasumasa seized many of the Takeda clan's castles, including Komyo Castle.
 At some point, Ieyasu tried to capture Inui Castle in Tōtōmi Province, but strong resistance from its garrison commander, Amano Kagehira, forced Ieyasu to abort the siege.
 During their retreat, Kagehira launched a counterattack to pursue Ieyasu, but this was repelled by Mizuno Tadashige and Torii Mototada, who led the rearguard.

 In April 1575, Ōga Yashirō, a deputy governor of over 20 villages in Oku district of Mikawa under Matsudaira Nobuyasu, was arrested by Ōkubo Tadayo and paraded around Hamamatsu Castle.
 According to the investigation, Yashirō was implicated in allegations of colluding with Takeda Katsuyori to betray Ieyasu and invade the Tokugawa clan's territory.
 According to a letter, Yashiro had teamed up with Takeda Katsuyori of Kai to seize Okazaki Castle.
 However, one of Yashiro's colleagues, Yamada Hachizō, betrayed Yashiro and passed this information to Nobuyasu.
 Meanwhile, Ieyasu himself also learned about Yashirō's further crimes of corruption in governance through a vassal's report.
 Yashirō was then executed by being mutilated alive with a saw, while Tadayo crucified his wife and children.

 In June, during Takeda Katsuyori's raid on Mikawa Province when he attacked Yoshida Castle and besieged Nagashino Castle, Ieyasu appealed to Nobunaga for help; Nobunaga came personally with 30,000 men.
 The Oda-Tokugawa forces 38,000 strong won a great victory and successfully defended Nagashino Castle.
 Though the Takeda forces had been destroyed, Katsuyori survived the battle and retreated to Kai Province.
 For the next seven years, Ieyasu and Katsuyori fought a series of small battles through which Ieyasu's troops managed to wrest control of Suruga Province from the Takeda clan.